algogrit/blog.gauravagarwalr.com/content/posts/2018-04-10-setting-up-nvidia-tx1.md

 # Install SSD

 TX1 comes with a built in capacity of ~16 GB, out of which, the above installation takes about >8 GB.
 It leaves us with very little space to work with.
 One option was to install a SD card using the provided slot, I wanted much more.
-I wanted to run the OS on a ~256 GB SSD.
+I wanted to run the OS on a [~256 GB SSD][WDSSD-Amazon.com].
 You can follow the [video][SSDSetupVideo], or read along.

 ## Format SSD and copy files to SSD